 All Naropa students are issued a unique student identification number.
 If at any time you need to lookup your student ID, you may view it on the Future Students page on MyNaropa.
 Your ID is displayed on the main page, but can also be viewed by clicking on the “Display ID” link on the sidebar.

-You may apply for financial aid by completing the 2019-2020 FAFSA (Free Application for Federal Student Aid).
+Apply for financial aid by completing the FAFSA (Free Application for Federal Student Aid).
 Naropa University’s school code is 014652.
-The priority filing deadline is March 1, but you may submit a FAFSA after that date.
-Students typically begin to receive their aid award notifications in late March.
+The priority filing deadline is March 1 for students starting in the fall and October 1 for students starting in the spring, but you may submit a FAFSA after that date.
+Depending on the time of year, students typically begin to receive their aid award notifications within a couple weeks of acceptance.
 Learn more.

 Note: once submitted, your FAFSA may be selected for verification.
 If so, you will be contacted with instructions on how to complete the verification process.
 Students must complete the verification process before they can receive a financial aid award.

-You may apply for financial aid by completing the 2019-2020 Financial Aid Application for International Students.
-The priority filing deadline is March 1, but you may submit an application after that date.
-Students typically begin to receive their aid award notifications in late March.
+Apply for financial aid by completing the Financial Aid Application for International Students.
+The priority filing deadline is March 1 for students starting in the fall, and November 1 for students starting in the spring, but you may submit an application after that date.
+Students typically begin to receive their aid award notifications in late March or within a couple weeks after acceptance.
 Learn more.

-The combination of buses and bikes makes it easy to commute without a car while attending Naropa University!
+All full-time Naropa students receive a bus pass as part of their tuition, and the combination of buses and bikes makes it easy to commute without a car while attending Naropa University.
 Boulder and the surrounding Front Range have an extensive bus and bicycle commuter system in place, and the City of Boulder won Bicycling Magazine's Best City for Cycling award in 2006.
 RTD gives you the option of riding your bike to the bus stop and putting your bike on the bike rack at the front of the bus.

 Alaya Preschool was founded in 1977 by students of Chögyam Trungpa Rinpoche, Naropa University’s founder.
 Naropa University faculty and graduates, including those of the Early Childhood Education program, serve as the preschool’s staff.
 The school offers a 10% discount to students and scholarships are also available.
 Learn more.